gauriladdad/SearchApp/readme.txt

 (This has been done using emulation feature available with Google chrome)

 ********** Credits **********
-1. Application development with AngularJS : https://angularjs.org/
+1. Application development with AngularJS : https://angularjs.org/ (version 0.9.0)

 2. Application wide CSS with Bootstrap : http://getbootstrap.com/